yaraslav/Setting_of_D-Link_switches/Dlink and Dante AVoIP devices.md

 **Audio Transport and Expected Bandwidth:**

-The majority of audio used in professional settings is PCM (uncompressed), sampled at 48 kHz and a bit depth (word length) of 24 bits.
-Dante audio is unicast by default but can be set to use multicast for cases of one-to-many distribution.
+Most audio used in professional settings is PCM (uncompressed), sampled at 48 kHz, and a bit depth (word length) of 24 bits.
+Dante audio is unicast by default but can be set to multicast for cases of one-to-many distribution.
 • Dante packages audio into flows to save on network overhead.
 • Unicast Audio flows contain up to 4 channels.
 The samples-per-channel can vary between 4 and 64, depending on the latency setting of the device.
 Bandwidth usage is about 6 Mbps per typical unicast audio flow.